NYC World's Fair in 1964

 When I realized our Houston zoo had a carousel, I decided that could be my fair celebration!

 My 60th (6-year-old) celebration was actually on the day I turned 61.
-Oh well.
-I still acted like 60-yea- old.
+I hope that's not cheating.
+But, I still acted like 60-year-old.
 Actually, I acted more like a 6-year-old, but I'm afraid they still charged me the adult ticket price.

 Early at the Zoo